Bintan Regency: Administration

 (a) includes one kelurahan - Tembeling Tanjung. (b) comprises 4 kelurahan (Tanjung Uban Kota, Tanjung Uban Selatan, Tanjung Uban Timur and Tanjung Uban Utara) and 1 desa.

-(c) includes one kelurahan - Kota Baru. (d) includes 2 kelurahan (Teluk Lobam and Tanjung Permai).
+(c) includes virtually all of Bintan Beach International Resort, which covers the entire north of the island. (d) includes one kelurahan - Kota Baru. (e) includes 2 kelurahan (Teluk Lobam and Tanjung Permai).

-(e) comprises 4 kelurahan (Gunung Lengkuas, Kijang Kota, Sungai Enam and Sungai Lekop). (f) includes one kelurahan - Kawal.
+(f) comprises 4 kelurahan (Gunung Lengkuas, Kijang Kota, Sungai Enam and Sungai Lekop). (g) includes one kelurahan - Kawal.

+(h) Mantang District comprises a number of islands lying to the south of Bintan Island, of which the largest are Pulau Mantang, Pulau Senjolong and Pulau Telan, but does not include any part of that island itself.

-(g) Bintan Pesisir and Mantang Districts comprise numerous islands lying to the east and south respectively of Bintan Island, but do not include any part of that island itself.
+(i) Bintan Coastal District (kecamatan Bintan Pesisir) comprises numerous islands lying to the east and southeast of Bintan Island, but does not include any part of that island itself.
+The main islands in the district are Pulau Puto, Pulau Kelong and Pulau Puat (forming a group off Kijang Kota (town) in southern Bintan island); Pulau Gin Besar, Pulau Gin Kecil and Pulau Numbing further to the southeast; and various islands further north including Pulau Pangkil Besar and Pulau Mapur.

-(h) includes one kelurahan - Toapaya Asri. (i) Tambelan District comprises the Tambelan Archipelago and Badas Islands situated between Bintan and West Kalimantan. (j) includes one kelurahan - Teluk Sekuni.
+(j) includes one kelurahan - Toapaya Asri. (k) Tambelan District comprises the Tambelan Islands and Badas Islands situated between Bintan and West Kalimantan. (m) includes one kelurahan - Teluk Sekuni.

 Demography

 Religion

 Islam is the dominant religion in the city, with 86.88% of the total population identify themselves as Muslim.
 Other religions are Christianity, which forms 7.52% of the total population, Buddhism, which forms 5.37% of the total population, Hinduism, which forms 0.09% of the total population and Confucianism, which forms 0.38% of the total population.